 * Click here for rating key

-RockCreek Seafood & Spirits Restaurant Review: Rock Creek is a fly fishing stream in Montana, a pretty place under the famous Big Sky where chef Eric Donnelly has spent many happy hours casting, catching, and releasing fat brown trout.
-It’s also the name of his restaurant, a two-level former warehouse in Fremont transformed into an inviting space filled with a mix of reclaimed materials and sleek, modern fixtures.
-On RockCreek’s ever-changing line-up of small plates and shareable mains, seafood gets star treatment with an extensive selection of fin fish sourced from near and far.
+RockCreek Seafood & Spirits Restaurant Review: Eric Donnelly named his two-level former warehouse in Fremont after his favorite fly-fishing stream in Montana.
+Transforming the spot into an inviting space, he filled the rooms with a mix of reclaimed materials and sleek, modern fixtures.
+On RockCreek’s ever-changing lineup of small plates and shareable mains, seafood gets star treatment with an extensive selection of fin fish sourced from near and far.
 Start with a well-crafted cocktail before diving into a dozen pristine oysters from Eld Inlet in the South Sound.
 Brandade, a classic potato and cod casserole, will warm the chilliest winter evening, and a crab-stuffed chile relleno turns the heat up another notch.
-Don’t miss the Icelandic char floating on a mustard beurre blanc, or the oil-poached albacore caught in Puget Sound.
+Not to be missed is the Icelandic char floating on a mustard beurre blanc, or the oil-poached albacore caught in Puget Sound.
 Turf fans will cheer the kitchen’s skills in turning out crisp roast chicken and the Niman Ranch prime rib-eye alongside buttery fingerlings.
 Count on your polished server to make astute pairing suggestions from the eclectic wine list.
-While it might be tempting to order one of everything on the savory side, save room for an order of ricotta-rich beignet, a deluxe version of the fried dough made famous in New Orleans and served here with a crème anglaise dipping sauce.
+While it might be tempting to order one of everything on the savory side, save room for an order of ricotta-rich beignets, a deluxe version of the fried dough made famous in New Orleans and served here with a crème anglaise dipping sauce.